josephGZC/molecular_dynamics_MOFs_Cd/README.md

 * UiO-66-(COOH)<sub>4</sub>

 ### Insights
-UiO-66 and its derivatives were able to remove at least 60% of cadmium from water, showing the potential of this MOF for Cd removal.
+UiO-66 and its derivatives were able to remove at least 60% of cadmium from water, showing the potential of this MOF for Cd removal. <br>
-UiO-66-(COOH)<sub>4</sub> removed 88% cadmium from water, which is why it is highly recommended to proceed to synthesis of this MOF for further testing
+UiO-66-(COOH)<sub>4</sub> removed 88% cadmium from water, which is why it is highly recommended to proceed to synthesis of this MOF for further testing. <br>
-Cd interacts with the MOF via electrostatic interaction on the added oxygen atoms, which is why in functionalization, more oxygen atoms are favorable.
+Cd interacts with the MOF via electrostatic interaction on the added oxygen atoms, which is why in functionalization, more oxygen atoms are favorable. <br>

 ### Output
 <img src="https://github.com/user-attachments/assets/2b105adf-f364-4152-8292-f7d1ae77f75c" width="15" height="15"> &nbsp; **Python Scripts**